Frequently asked questions about local locksmiths

 Typical 2026 rates from genuine local locksmiths (US national averages): residential lockout $75-$150; rekeying per lock $65-$130; car lockout $65-$120; car key programming (transponder) $150-$350; smart lock installation $120-$250; deadbolt installation $100-$180.

 Service call fees (a separate charge for dispatch) range from $0 to $35 for most local locksmiths.
-Any locksmith quoting $19-$49 as a full service price is almost certainly using a bait-and-switch approach.
+Any locksmith quoting $19-$49 as a full service price is likely to quote additional charges on-site, so always ask for an all-in written estimate before work begins.

 A fair quote is specific, written, and includes all components: service call fee, parts cost if any, and labor.
 Get the quote before the tech starts any work.
 Compare against the typical ranges above.